hemant-apk/github-stats-api/README.md

 Run main.py to test the api.

-For Visualization the data just run the index.html make sure to enable cors in your browser using any chrome extension if tested locally.
+For Visualizing the data from api just run the index.html make sure to enable cors in your browser using any chrome extension if tested locally.